cgzirim/alx-low_level_programming/0x0F-function_pointers/README.md

-#
-0x0F.
+#0x0F.
 C - Function pointers
-#

-In this project, I learn how Function pointers work, their advantages, and how to use them.
+In this project, I learn how Function pointers work in C, their advantages, and how to use them.